 -Rebecca Young ’15

-We have a number of maker spaces and labs for student use.
+We have a number of maker spaces and labs for student use, including:

-Our faculty members are working professionals and experts in their field.
+Our faculty members are working professionals and experts in their fields.
 They’re award-winning game designers, accomplished audio artists, and expert programmers.
-Most importantly, they’re dedicated teachers, bringing their knowledge of groundbreaking theories and techniques directly into the classroom.
+Most importantly, they’re dedicated teachers, bringing their knowledge of groundbreaking theories and techniques into the classroom.
 View all department faculty.

 “Students leave Columbia ahead of the game ...
 They learn to not be self-serving as a designer, but instead empathetic and ready to take informed chances.”

 -Assistant Professor Lauren Liss ’04